glwagner/glwagner.github.io/_pages/about.md

 ---

-I study the Earth's ocean, its physics and motion, and the infinite entanglement of its eddies, currents, waves, and turbulence.
+I study the Earth's ocean, its physics and motion, and the infinite entanglement of its eddies, turbulence, currents, and waves.
 I love to learn and to teach, to think about past and future, and to run, climb, ski, and explore the landscapes of Earth.

-Long ago, I was raised in a suburb outside of Boston, Massachusetts.
+**Long ago**, I spent most of my childhood in a suburb outside Boston, Massachusetts.
 Sometime later, I moved to Ann Arbor, Michigan to pursue an undergraduate degree in Aerospace Engineering.
 There I worked on combustion in porous media, space propulsion, and wind energy.
-I moved to San Diego for my PhD in 2010, working with [Eric Lauga][] on locomotion, with Bill Young on nonlinear waves and with both on microorganism mixing.
+I moved to San Diego to pursue a PhD in 2010, working with [Eric Lauga][] on locomotion, with Bill Young on nonlinear waves and with both on microorganism mixing.
-I received a PhD from UCSD in May of 2016 for a [dissertation][] titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".
+I received a PhD from UCSD in May of 2016 for a [dissertation][] titled *On the coupled evolution of oceanic internal waves and quasi-geostrophic flow*.
 Along the way, I fell in love with running, rock climbing, backcountry skiing, and surfing.

-I moved back to Boston in the fall of 2016 to start postdoctoral research at MIT, where I've been working on abyssal mixing, parameterization of oceanic processes, large eddy simulation, and ice climbing.
+I moved back to Boston in November 2016 to start postdoctoral research at MIT, where I've been working on ocean mixing, parameterization of oceanic processes, large eddy simulation, and ice climbing.

 If I'm not answering email, I may be somewhere beyond the end of the road, exploring this wonderful planet...

-## [My life's course]
+## An abbreviated curriculum vitae ([pdf][CV])

-### Employment
+### Work

 * since 2018: Postdoctoral Associate, Massachusetts Institute of Technology
 * 2016--2018: Postdoctoral Fellow, Massachusetts Institute of Technology